|

 In the 1920s the tavern burned to the ground and Kalterhouse moved across the tracks and built another

-tavern which later came to be known as the Wanakah Grill.
+Grill.
 During Prohibition Kalterhouse ran it as a speakeasy, supposedly hiding the booze behind the cereal boxes on the shelf.
 The Wanakah Grill later was owned by Stan Kocic for many years.
 After his passing

 Nichole and Mike Trzepacz bought it.